Bazmundi/opensprinklette/README.md

 # opensprinklette
 ESP8266 code for singe or quad wifi driven relays for sprinkler systems.

 I am using node-red and emqx to control the gadets.
+Though I have also set up to use ESPHome within Home Assistant (see wiki pages).
+The Home Assitant is much easier to set up, but there are as many people interested in node-red etc.

 The aim is to let the main host do all the scheduling and leave the sprinkler on/off to a sub AUS$50 sprinkler-server.